npearsonat/tech_company_workload_seasonality/README.md

 ![Visual](visualizations/ACF_comparative.png)

-This graph depicts different sectors and the relationship between the revenue they currently generate and how much revenue they have generated in past months.
+This graph depicts different sectors and the relationship between the revenue of a given month and past months.
 If there is a high autocorrelation in say, company_size = Small in the 12 month range, that means that revenue for a any given month is highly correlated to revenue 12 months ago.
 Likewise, if the 6 month range has a low autocorrelation, that means that revenue for a given month has a very low correlation to revenue 6 months ago.
 Highly seasonal categories will have these dips in autocorrelation followed by a rise.

 ### Seasonal Decomposition
 Seasonal decomposistion is a visualization of the seasonal componenent separated from the trend and the residual componenents of revenue.
 These graphs show the month to month revenue trends in a variety of categories separated out from the overall upward revenue trend.